Withholding Verifiable Information: Applications

-In this paragraph, I study a variant of the model of a sales encounter studied in Section 5 of \cite{m81}.
-The state of the world, \(\omega\), is interpreted as the quality of the seller's product.
-Let \(p>0\) be the unit price; assume that it is the ``no-haggle'' price and there is no quantity discount.
-Denote the seller's constant unit cost by \(c\), where \(0 \le c < p\).
-The buyer is only allowed to buy integer units of the product, and her payoff from purchasing \(q\) units is \(\omega U(q) - p q\), where \(U: \mathbb{R}_+ \to \mathbb{R}\) is a bounded, strictly increasing, strictly concave threetimes differentiable function with \(U(0) = 0\).
-I further assume that \(U(q) - pq\) is maximized at \(n > 1\).
-As a consequence, the buyer buys at most \(n\) units of the product, and she buys nothing if \(\omega\) is close enough to 0.
+We first consider a variant of the sales encounter model studied in Section 5 of \cite{milgrom1981good}.
+The state of the world, $\omega$, is interpreted as the quality of the seller's product.
+Let $p>0$ be the unit price, and for simplicity, assume that there is no quantity discount.
+Denote the seller's constant unit cost by $c$, where $0 \le c < p$.
+The product is indivisible: the buyer can only buy integer units of the product.
+The buyer's utility from purchasing $q$ units is $\omega U(q) - p q$, where $U\colon \mathbb{R}_+ \to \mathbb{R}$ is a bounded, strictly increasing, strictly concave three-times differentiable function with $U(0) = 0$.
+We further assume that $U(q) - pq$ is maximized at $n > 1$.
+As a consequence, the buyer buys at most $n$ units of the product, and she buys nothing if $\omega$ is close enough to 0.

-The only significant difference between this model and \citeauthor{m81}'s is that he allows the buyer to choose noninteger quantities, and hence the seller's value function is strictly increasing.
-In this model; however, the restriction on integer units makes the seller's value function a step function with \(n\) jumps.
-Under his assumptions, \citeauthor{m81} shows that every equilibrium of the game features full disclosure: the seller sends \(m = \{\omega\}\) for each \(\omega \in [0,1]\), resulting in the buyer's preferred outcome.
-With the restriction on integer units; however, I show that the seller may be able to attain her highest attainable payoff, namely the commitment payoff.
+The only significant difference between this model and that of \cite{milgrom1981good} is that he considers a perfectly divisible product and hence the seller's value function is strictly increasing.
+In our case, however, indivisibility makes the seller's value function a step function with $n$ jumps.
+For a perfectly divisible product, \citeauthor{milgrom1981good} shows that every equilibrium of the game features full revelation: the seller sends $m = \{\omega\}$ for each $\omega \in (0,1]$, resulting in the buyer-preferred outcome.
+With indivisibility, however, the seller may be able to gain considerably from verifiable communication, attaining his commitment payoff.

 To state the result, let

 denote the coefficients of absolute risk aversion and absolute prudence, respectively.